1. Do you really believe in those gods?

 Because the universe is diverse and plural and so it’s only natural that the same should be true for the divine world.
 After all, there’s not just one animal species, one type of plant, one star, one planet, one river, one mountain, one human being, one language, one culture or one colour.
 Plurality is a constant part of life, even when there are universal laws.
 And this is something that’s often forgotten or overlooked in favour of more univocal views of things that allows no room for diversity or reduces it to mere manifestations of a single entity.

-And such principles don’t have to be seen as a single and supreme deity, but rather as forces to which the gods themselves are subject or in which they participate in a varied way.
-Which may seem odd to some monotheists, namely those who are prone to ask how can different deities create something unique, which assumes that a thing can only have one “creator”.
+And such principles don’t have to be seen as a single and supreme deity, but rather forces to which the gods themselves are subject or in which they participate in a varied way.
+Which may seem odd to some monotheists, namely those prone to ask how can different deities create something unique, as if a thing can only have one “creator”.
 But the world is a diverse place and it owes its present existence to a variety of processes, some opposite and others parallel or derived, leading us once more to the issue of plurality.

 Pantheism consist of the idea that everything that exists is part of an immanent god, which means that it’s closer to monism than polytheism.
 A somewhat similar polytheistic notion would be the one expressed by Thales of Miletus, who is believed to have said that everything is full of gods, but that implies that there are many gods in all things, which is different from the belief that everything is one universal deity.

-The belief that there’s an inexorable religious evolution from primitive to refined, namely from animism to polytheism and finally monotheism, is a theory that has little or no correspondence to reality.
-Not only because those categories intersect – e.g. the animist traits of polytheisms or the polytheistic elements of Catholicism – but also because the history of Humanity isn’t made of absolute leaps forward that simply drop the past.
-Quite the opposite, there’s often a look back and not in the sense of loss or going backwards: for instance, the Renaissance wasn’t made on the basis that classical culture was outdated and therefore pointless; just as the Enlightenment and the French Revolution, despite its modernizing agenda, drew ideas and models from ancient Greece and Rome; and industrial progress, which has many advantages, nonetheless created an environmental crisis that often requires a solution that includes reforestation, reintroduction of species, returning rivers to a natural state, etc. It’s not going back in time, but a rehabilitation of conditions and ideas, as well as their adaptation to the present, under the belief that it can be beneficial.
+The belief that there’s an inexorable religious evolution from primitive to refined, namely from animism to polytheism and finally monotheism, is a theory that has little or no basis in reality.
+Not only do those categories intersect – e.g. the animist traits of polytheisms or the polytheistic elements of Catholicism – it’s also true that the history of Humanity isn’t made of absolute leaps forward that simply drop the past.
+There’s often a look back and not in the sense of loss or going backwards: for instance, the Renaissance wasn’t made on the basis that classical culture was outdated and therefore pointless, just as the Enlightenment and the French Revolution, despite its modernizing agenda, drew ideas and models from ancient Greece and Rome; and industrial progress, which has many advantages, nonetheless created an environmental crisis that often requires a solution that includes reforestation, reintroduction of species or returning rivers to a natural state.
+It’s not going back in time, but a rehabilitation of conditions and ideas, as well as their adaptation to the present, under the belief that it can be beneficial.
 And that’s also the case with ancient religions: there’s a modern revival of old polytheisms in the western world, because people see merit in it, a civilizational advantage, beginning with the emphasis on plurality and diversity.

 And by the way, monotheists who use the argument of “religious evolution” as a weapon against polytheism should really think twice about it, since the obvious conclusion of that line of thinking is that the next step is atheism.
 Or as a friend of mine once put it, someone who believes in only one god is closer to believing in none than someone who believes in many.